waverlyai/js-in-string/README.md

 In the above code, the entire code between the backticks would be correctly syntax-highlighted by this extension.

-Files of type `.str.js` are useful for embedding javascript code inside other javascript files, however without this extension, all the important code is highlighted as a string.
+This is useful for embedding javascript code inside other javascript files, however without this extension, all the important code is highlighted as a string.

 Other supported languages are CSS and HTML: